lukassobotik/SightlessKnight/README.md

 </p>

 ### Overview
 SightlessKnight is a free and open-source program that will help users learn blindfold chess or train visualization.
 The program is available on the web and will provide a variety of games and resources to help users learn at their own pace.
-It is a great tool for both beginners and experienced players who want to improve their blindfold chess skills.
+It is a great tool for all levels of players who want to improve their blindfold chess skills.

 ### Credits
 - Chess Sprites: [By Cburnett - Own work, CC BY-SA 3.0](https://commons.wikimedia.org/w/index.php?curid=1499809)